mknejp/lava/README.md

 ### C++ frontend status
 These are the changes planned for the frontend to support all the stuff for graphics programming.
 I have investigated the Clang code some of them but most are here only for reference.
-- [ ] Disable language features that are not supported by any code generator or backend
+- [ ] Disable or adjust language features that are not supported (directly) by any code generator or backend
   - [x] Exceptions
   - [x] RTTI
   - [ ] `virtual`